Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-North Wahroonga suburb has a median taxpayer income of $59,880 and an average income of $107,630 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This places it in the top percentile nationally compared to Greater Sydney's median income of $60,817 and average income of $83,030.
-With an 8.86% increase based on Wage Price Index growth since financial year 2023, estimated incomes as of September 2025 would be approximately $65,185 (median) and $117,166 (average).
-Census data shows household incomes rank at the 98th percentile with a weekly income of $3,189.
-The $4000+ earnings band captures 42.0% of the community (874 individuals), contrasting with the broader area where the $1,500 - 2,999 bracket leads at 30.9%.
-The district demonstrates significant affluence with 52.2% earning over $3,000 per week, supporting premium retail and service offerings.
-Housing accounts for 14.6% of income while strong earnings rank residents within the 97th percentile for disposable income.
-The area's SEIFA income ranking places it in the 10th decile.
+North Wahroonga suburb shows median taxpayer income of $59,880 and average income of $107,630 according to latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This ranks among top percentile nationally compared to Greater Sydney's median income of $60,817 and average income of $83,003.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $65,185 (median) and $117,166 (average).
+Census data reveals household incomes rank at 98th percentile with weekly earnings of $3,189.
+The $4000+ earnings band captures 42.0% of the community (874 individuals), contrasting with broader area where $1,500 - $2,999 bracket leads at 30.9%.
+District demonstrates affluence with 52.2% earning over $3,000 per week, supporting premium retail and service offerings.
+Housing accounts for 14.6% of income while strong earnings rank residents within 97th percentile for disposable income.
+Area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income